functionfaiecho/CS-499-ePortfolio/README.md

 Each artifact is placed in its own repository.
 The respective repositories all contain detailed README files on how to clone and run each file on your computer. **Please note that the API may not be cloned or run on your computer, but may be accessed through the link provided**.

+Links to the separate repositories are provided.
+Please visit them individually if you'd like to see the work on its own as it was a requirement to place all files on the ePortfolio.

 # Disclaimer

 This ePortfolio was created for academic purposes only.
 Please do NOT, under any circumstances, make this the subject of any public media.